Funding for additional costs for KI courses in international collaborations

 Application

-The application includes a justification of the expected added value of the course (compared to existing courses).
+The application form requests a justification of the expected added value of the course (compared to existing courses).
 Regarding added value, see also Policy for strategic partnerships with international HEIs, companies, and organisations.

 Documents